-Perspective Assignment #2: Spend some time observing how objects are positioned in relation to your eye level, whether they're sloping up or down (or parallel to it).
+Perspective assignment #2: Spend some time observing how objects are positioned related to your eye level, whether they're sloping up or down (or parallel to it).
 Sit somewhere that's got lots of strong lines, such as a large room with lots of furniture and shelves.
-Use one finger as the horizon line, and a finger on the other hand to judge the angles of various objects in relation to the horizon line.
+Use one finger as the horizon line, and a finger on the other hand to judge the angles of various objects concerning the horizon line.

 03 of 06

 Vanishing Lines in Perspective

 Vanishing lines are imaginary lines used to create accurate perspective in a painting.
 They are drawn on the top and bottom horizontal edges of an object, along the object and then extended to the horizon line.
 For instance, on a building, there would be a vanishing line along the top of the roof and the bottom of the wall(s).
 For a window, the top and bottom of the frame.

 If the object is below the horizon line, its vanishing lines angle up to the horizon line.
 If the object is above, they slope down.
 All vanishing lines end at the horizon line.
 And vanishing lines from parallel edges on the same object meet at a point on the horizon line.